ibm-cloud-docs/cis/helpful-tools.md

 ### Using `dig`

-`dig` is a unix command line tool that can perform DNS queries and check DNS records for a specific domain. it is similar to `nslookup`.
+`dig` is a unix command line tool that can perform DNS queries and check DNS records for a specific domain.
+It is similar to `nslookup`.

 The schema of this command is : dig <recordtype. <domainname> <options>